Kedah Darul Aman F.C.: 2023

 In January 2023, Kedah Darul Aman started their 2023 season heading to Turkey for a week pre-season training camp in Antalya playing a couple of friendlies match against FC Nasaf, Shakhter Karagandy, FC Maktaaral and Metalist Kharkiv before returning home.
 On 26 August 2023, Kedah Darul Aman ended Johor Darul Ta'zim winning streak in the league with goals from Ifedayo Olusegun and Manuel Ott to take the 2–0 lead for Kedah Darul Aman before the opposition come back to take the lead to 2–3 however in the dying minute in the game, Amirbek Juraboev scored the equaliser to settled for a draw which was considered a huge upset for the away side.
 In 2023 Malaysia Super League, Nafuzi Zain's squad finished fourth position.

 Relegation and the road to recovery

 2024

-On 24 November 2024, following Nafuzi zain's resigned, Victor Andrag was named interim head coach.
-The 2024–25 season was a difficult campaign for Kedah Darul Aman, as the club finished 11th in the 2024–25 Malaysia Super League but was ejected and relegated to the Malaysia A1 Semi-Pro League for failing to meet the MFL's financial and licensing requirements.
+On 24 November 2024, following Nafuzi Zain's resignation, Victor Andrag was named the interim head coach.
+The 2024–25 season was a difficult campaign for Kedah Darul Aman, as although the club finished 11th in the 2024–25 Malaysia Super League, they were ejected and relegated to the Malaysia A1 Semi-Pro League for failing to meet the MFL's financial and licensing requirements.
 They were also eliminated early in both the Malaysia FA Cup and Malaysia Cup, though they reached the semifinals of the 2024–25 MFL Challenge Cup.
 The season was further affected by a three-point deduction and a fine for unpaid salary arrears, reflecting ongoing financial and administrative challenges.